 Service on the Legal Representative.
-Service on the respondent's attorney is considered proper service.261 If the attorney did not inform the respondent of the hearing after the attorney received notice, this may be a basis for a motion to reopen based on ineffective assistance of counsel.
-For further information on requirements for ineffective of assistance of counsel-based motions to reopen, see section IV.A.3 above.
+Service on the respondent's attorney is considered proper service.
+If the attorney did not inform the respondent of the hearing after the attorney received notice, this failure to communicate may be a basis for a motion to reopen based on ineffective assistance of counsel.
+For further information on requirements for ineffective of assistance of counselbased motions to reopen, see section IV.A.3 above.

 Special Service Rules for Children.
 Special rules govern service of the NTA in cases of child respondents.
 The regulations provide specific instructions for service of an NTA in the case of a child under 14 years of age.
-In such cases, the service "shall be made upon the person with whom . . . the minor resides; whenever possible, service shall also be made on the near relative, guardian, committee, or friend."262 If a child will be residing with a parent in the United States, the BIA has interpreted the regulations to require "service on the parents, whenever possible, in addition to service that may be made on an accompanying adult or more distant relative."263 The Ninth Circuit has more stringent service rules for children, requiring that where a child under the age of 18 is released from immigration custody to a parent or relative's custody, the adult assuming custody of the minor must be served.264 Thus, for individuals with in absentia orders who were served the NTA before the age of 14 (or in the Ninth Circuit, before the age of 18), noticed-based challenges to the order can be made when DHS "fail[s] to demonstrate clear, unequivocal, and convincing evidence of proper service of the Notice to Appear" under the more stringent notice requirements for minors.265
+In such cases, the service "shall be made upon the person with whom . . . the minor resides; whenever possible, service shall also be made on the near relative, guardian, committee, or friend."
+289 If a child will be residing with a parent in the United States, the BIA has interpreted the regulations to require "service on the parents, whenever possible, in addition to service that may be made on an accompanying adult or more distant relative."
+290 The Ninth Circuit has more stringent service rules for children, requiring that where a child under the age of 18 is released from immigration custody to a parent or relative's custody, the adult assuming custody of the minor must be served.
+291 Thus, for individuals with in absentia orders who were served the NTA before the age of 14 (or in the Ninth Circuit, before the age of 18), noticed-based challenges to the order can be made when DHS "fail[s] to demonstrate clear, unequivocal, and convincing evidence